Terms of Service

 (c) there is no proceeding pending or, to the knowledge of the Party, threatened, which challenges or may have a material adverse effect on these Terms or the Purchase Order Agreement or the transactions contemplated by these Terms.

-7.2 Ownership and Non-infringement.
-You represent, warrant, and covenant that none of the Materials provided by you or on your behalf or used in connection with the performance of these Terms and the Purchase Order Agreement, nor the possession or use of any of the foregoing by us or third party users (as applicable), as permitted under these Terms, will infringe or misappropriate any Intellectual Property Right of any third party.
+Both parties represent, warrant, and covenant that none of the Materials provided by either party or on either parties behalf or used in connection with the performance of these Terms and the Purchase Order Agreement, nor the possession or use of any of the foregoing by either party or third party users (as applicable), as permitted under these Terms, will infringe or misappropriate any Intellectual Property Right of any third party.
 The representations, warranties and covenants set forth herein will not apply to the extent the infringement or misappropriation is caused by modifications of the affected item by us or our contractors, agents or representatives (other than you or your Affiliates or subcontractors), unless such modifications were recommended or authorized by you or your Affiliates or subcontractors.

-8.2 Infringement Indemnity.
-You agrees to indemnify, defend, and hold us, our Affiliates, and third party users (as applicable), and their respective officers, directors, employees, agents, successors, and assigns, harmless from any and all Losses and threatened Losses arising from or in connection with any third party claim to the extent such claim is based on allegations which, if proven, would constitute a breach of any representation, warranty or covenant of yours under Section 7.2 (Ownership and Non-Infringement).
+Each party agrees to indemnify and hold harmless the other party, its Affiliates, and third party users (as applicable), and their respective officers, directors, employees, agents, successors, and assigns, harmless from any and all Losses and threatened Losses arising from or in connection with any third party claim to the extent such claim is based on allegations which, if proven, would constitute a breach of any representation, warranty or covenant under Section 7.2 (Ownership and Non-Infringement).

 (a) The indemnified Party will provide the indemnifying Party prompt notice of each such claim received by the indemnified Party; provided, however, that no failure to so notify the indemnifying Party will relieve the indemnifying Party of its obligations under these Terms except to the extent that the indemnifying Party can demonstrate actual prejudice attributable to such failure.